mtumilowicz/springboot-no-unique-bean-definition-exception/README.md

 account qualifier against beans marked with the same qualifier label).

 # project description
-We are giving examples of producing beans with:
+We provide examples of producing beans with:
 * `@Primary`
 * `@Qualifier`
 * `@Bean` with name attribute